salman-abedin/bolt/README.md

 - Bind a key combination with the command `bolt --search`

-- Now search for what you wanna launch, Press Enter and Baam!
+- Now search for what you wanna launch, press Enter and baam!

 ## Uninstallation